 – We will work to support access needs for our production members.
 If accommodation with facilities are needed please let our Technical Department know in advance of your visit so we can work together on how to provide accommodation.
 For off-site equipment rentals, all renting members are asked to bring their own crew to assist with gear loading and unloading.
 LIFT staff are unable to assist with the carrying of gear in and out of the building or in the loading of cameras.

 -We will continue to offer a selection of our workshops online after the pandemic to allow for remote learning.

 – LIFT strives to make our space and workshops as accessible as possible.
 Please contact us about special needs at least ten (10) business days before any workshop you are interested in and we will work towards accommodating them.
 Sign Language Interpreters providing American Sign Language (ASL) interpretation are available for our seasonal workshops, upon request.
-One month’s notice is required to set up an interpreter.
+Thirty (30) business days’ notice is required to set up an interpreter.
 Please email the Education Department at email@example.com to let us know if you require support.

 – LIFT is a scent-free workplace and we ask all those visiting the facility not to wear scented products.